Aizuwakamatsu City

 Hachiyouji Amida Hall

-Also known as the Koyasan of Aizu, there is a Hall of Amida said to have been built by the monk Kuya.
-There is a custom of placing the belongings of deceased relatives into a small tower known as the "Wooden Gorintō" for memorial services, and more than 14,000 Gorintō have been dedicated to the reliquary on the temple grounds.
-It is also famous for Aizu Koyasan pilgrimages and Kuya Nembutsu dances.
-Nationally designated important cultural property.
+Also known as the Koyasan of Aizu, the temple grounds feature the Amida Hall, said to have been established by Kuuya Shonin.
+There is a custom of placing the belongings of deceased relatives into a small tower called "Wooden Gorintō" for memorial services, and over 14,000 Gorintō have been dedicated in the temple's reliquary.
+It is also famous for Aizu Koyasan pilgrimages and Kuuya Nembutsu dances.
+Designated as an important cultural property by the country.

 Experience